|Light Rail Transit Association

-This is between the Altrincham and Chorlton lines with Ayres Road as the southern boundary.
-The portion of Elsinore Road within the depot site and the bridge which carried it over the CLC line have been removed.
-Trams are now using the Chorlton line depot connection.
-The Altrincham line connections have still to be commissioned.
-This depot has tracks, a washing plant, workshop and offices.
+The depot is between the Altrincham and Didsbury lines with Ayres Road as the southern boundary.
+A portion of Elsinore Road within the depot site and the bridge which carried it over the CLC line have been removed.
+There are tracks, a washing plant, workshop and offices.
 Previously based at Queens Road depot, the control room — known as the Network Management Centre — is now here with the Customer Services team.
-Major work on trams is done at Queen’s Road Deopt.
+Major work on trams is done at Queens Road Deopt.

 When construction was nearly complete; in mid November 2010 the first tests, known as gauge runs, took place.
 A 1992 T68 then a new M5000 were pushed and pulled along the line by a diesel locomotive; this enabled checking of things like gauge and platform clearance.
-The OHLE along this line and in the new Trafford Depot are now energised.
+The OHLE along this line and in the new Trafford Depot were energised in December 2010.
 Powered tests out to St. Werburgh’s Road took place in early January 2011.
 A five trams per hour service to Victoria started on 7 July 2011.

 The route uses three kilometres of the former CLC railway to Chorlton; where the track bed was in a cutting which passed under the Altrincham line and several roads.
 The last passenger train ran on 2 January 1967, although there was a freight line here until the late 1980s.
 Clearance work started on 2 October 2008.
 GMPTE worked closely with Natural England to protect wildlife along the new route.
 They also pledged to plant at least five young trees for every tree they needed to remove.